Pool Maintenance Basics & So Much More

 When to Clean Your Pool Filter

-Water flows through your filter, small particles of dirt remain trapped in the pool filter, and cleaner water gets returned to the pool.
-As your pool-filter starts to clog up from the dirt-particles that it trapped, water will have trouble getting through the somewhat clogged filter, and you should notice a slight decrease in the flow of water.
-If you get used to what the current looks like at the return jet when the pool-filter is clean, you will know when its time for service.
+Water flows through your filter, small particles of dirt remain trapped in the pool filter.
+Then cleaner filtered water gets returned to the pool.
+As your pool-filter starts to clog up from the dirt particles it captured, water will have trouble getting through the filter.
+You should notice a slight decrease in the flow of water.
+If you get used to what the water current/pressure looks like with a clean filter as it returns to the pool, you will know when its time for service.
 Low water pressure or suction equals dirty pool filter.

 Luckily there is another way to know when to clean your swimming pool filter.
 All filters have a pressure gauge attached near the top of the pool’s filter.
 You index the pressure reading when the pump is running, and the pool-filter is clean, then when the pressure gauge goes up 7-10 lbs, it is time to clean the filter.